canggihpw/thesisdtetiugm/README.md

 ## Notes

-1. Electronic Theses and Dissertations (ETD) [submission](https://unggah.etd.ugm.ac.id/) require splitted file that can be copied.
+1. Electronic Theses and Dissertations (ETD) [submission](https://unggah.etd.ugm.ac.id/) requires splitted files that can be copied.
 You can use [ilovepdf](https://www.ilovepdf.com/split_pdf#split,range).
-Printing using Microsoft Print to PDF will resulted in rejected submission.
+Printing using Microsoft Print to PDF will result in a rejected submission.

+1. If you are going to send this repository to someone else, you can remove all artifacts using Git command:

+    Check what will be deleted:

+    ```shell
+    git clean -dfXn
+    ```

+    Delete after you are sure about what are you doing

+    ```shell
+    git clean -dfXn
+    ```

 ## License